raspberrypilearning/create-your-own-world/en/step_1.md

 ---
 ### Hardware

-A computer capable of running Scratch 2.0
++ A computer capable of running Scratch 2.0

 ### Software

-Scratch 2.0 (either [online](http://rpf.io/scratch-new){:target="_blank"} or [offline](http://rpf.io/scratch-off){:target="_blank"})
++ Scratch 2.0 (either [online](http://rpf.io/scratch-new){:target="_blank"} or [offline](http://rpf.io/scratch-off){:target="_blank"})

 ### Downloads

-You can find everything you need to complete this project at [rpf.io/p/create-your-own-world/go](rpf.io/p/create-your-own-world/go)
+You can find everything you need to complete this project at [rpf.io/p/create-your-own-world/go](rpf.io/p/create-your-own-world/go).

 --- /collapse ---

 --- collapse ---
 ---
 title: What you will learn
 ---
-- Use conditional selection to act upon key presses
+- Use conditional selection to react to key presses
 - Use variables to store a game's state
-- Use conditional selection based upon the value of a variable
+- Use conditional selection based on the value of a variable
 - Use lists to store data

 --- /collapse ---